It used to be that blogs looked like blogs and websites looked like websites. One could easily tell blogs and websites apart.

 “Wappalyzer is a browser extension that uncovers the technologies used on websites.
 It detects content management systems, eCommerce platforms, web servers, JavaScript frameworks, analytics tools and many more.”

-It’s also an easy web browser extension to install and use.
+It’s also an easy extension to install and use.

-Once you have installed Wappalyzer, icons will show up in your browser allowing you to see which technologies are being used by all the sites you visit …
+Once you have installed Wappalyzer on your web browser, icons will display in your web browser menu allowing you to see which technologies are installed on the sites you visit …

-If the WordPress icon shows up on your browser menu (as the above screen shot shows), then the site has been built with WordPress.
+If the WordPress icon displays on your browser menu (as shown in the screen shot above), then the site has been built with WordPress.

 SpyBar